 - Increased stress especially the kind that leads to clenching/grinding one’s teeth at night

-Diagnosis is best made by a practitioner familiar with the condition and has had training in this area.
-Dentists often are the first to hear of the symptom from their patients and usually initiate care.
+Diagnosis is best made by a practitioner familiar with the condition and training in this area.
+Dentists often are the first to hear of the symptom from their patients and initiate care.
 If trauma was the cause of TMJ Dysfunction, x-rays of the TMJ mandible of facial bones may be required.
 A history of the previously mentioned symptoms and then a hands-on physical exam is usually enough to make the correct diagnosis.

 Treatment for Houston TMJ Pain

 As most TMJ problems are involved with the musculature and soft-tissue structures around the joint, rather than the TMJ joint, conservative strategies focusing on these structures are best.

 Self-care practices, such as choosing soft foods, no gum-chewing, avoiding extreme jaw movements (such as wide yawning, loud singing) and applying local heat or cool packs can be quite helpful in diminishing TMJ symptoms.
 Learning special relaxation techniques and reducing stress may help those with TMJ pain.